 Each course is in session from approximately 9am to 4pm Monday through Friday, meeting at our Training Center at 717 Beaver Hollow Rd, Spencer, Indiana.
 Much of the hands-on learning is held outdoors as well as inside our 4000 square foot training facility.
 Most lectures are held indoors.
 The working dog courses also meet off-site occasionally.
 We offer a flexible schedule of three semesters per year, beginning in the first week of March, July, and October.
 Classes are dismissed for major US holidays.
 Some classes meet off-site for training on some days and may require some driving.

-A payment towards your tuition is due on the first day of class.
-Equal payments can then be made every three weeks until the balance is paid in full.
+The payment for your tuition is due on the first day of class.
+Master Trainer students (due to the length of the class and size of tuition) can make two equal payments: one of the first day of class with the second payment being made half way through the course.
 This is the case unless prior financing arrangements have been made.
 The application fee is non-refundable however it is applied toward the tuition when the applicant shows up for class.
 Refunds for withdrawal or dismissal will be given on a pro-rated basis only.